jlopez2276/HLC-website/README.md

 # HLC-website
-There are the files for HLC's website
+Here are the files for HLC's website
+I am using a open source skeleton and modifying it to integrate HLC's content.